fabricjs/fabricjs-webpack/README.md

 With everything works we cover:

  - Installing in a system where node-canvas installation fails
- - Webpack does not bundle xmldom and jsdom
+ - Webpack does not bundle xmldom and jsdom in the output